-At present, I am the Programme Lead in Politics, Philosophy, and Economics as well as Deputy Undergraduate Programmes Lead in the division of International Relations, Politics, and Philosophy at Loughborough University.
-In the academic year 2022-23, I co-convene the undergraduate module Contemporary Debates in Philosophy and teach on the undergraduate module Research Design.
+At present, I am the Programme Lead in Politics, Philosophy, and Economics as well as Deputy Undergraduate Programmes Lead in the Department of International Relations, Politics, and History at Loughborough University.
+In 2024, the School of Social Sciences and Humanities at Loughborough granted me two staff awards for this work; one individually and one as part of the School programme lead team.

 My teaching generally covers moral and political philosophy, including their histories.
 During my career, I have convened or co-convened the following modules: